SilverCrow0930/OneCut/DEPLOYMENT.md

 ### WebSocket Connection Issues
 If WebSocket connections fail:

-1. Check server logs for CORS-related errors
+1. **Check the browser console** for detailed connection logs with emojis (✅, ❌, 🔌, 🔄)
 2. Verify that both websocket and polling transports are enabled
 3. Ensure the frontend is using the correct API URL
+4. **Transport Priority**: The system will try polling first, then upgrade to websocket
+5. **Render-specific**: Render may block direct WebSocket connections, so polling fallback is essential

 ### Environment Variable Issues
 - Client environment variables must be prefixed with `NEXT_PUBLIC_`
 - Server environment variables should not have this prefix
 - Restart deployments after changing environment variables

+### Connection Debugging
+Monitor the browser console for these connection indicators:
+- ✅ `WebSocket connected successfully` - Connection established
+- 🔌 `WebSocket disconnected` - Connection lost
+- 🔄 `Reconnection attempt` - Attempting to reconnect
+- ❌ `WebSocket connection error` - Connection failed
+- `Transport used: polling/websocket` - Shows which transport is active